 Walleye were initially stocked in 1987 to provide a greater diversity of fishing opportunities within the reservoir.
-Natural reproduction is very limited within the reservoir and as a result, approximately 10,000 1.4-inch and 5,000 3-inch walleye fingerlings are stocked annually.
-In 2009, 7,000 4-inch walleye fingerlings were stocked.
+Natural reproduction is very limited within the reservoir and as a result, approximately 10,000 1.4-inch and 5,000 3-inch walleye fingerlings are stocked annually

-Walleye within Beaver Creek Reservoir have high growth rates and relative weights (Table 8) due to abundant forage.
+Walleye within Beaver Creek Reservoir have high growth rates and relative weights (Table 10) due to abundant forage.
 As a result these walleye can be hard to catch and elude all but the best walleye fishermen.
-Since their initial introduction, high quality walleye have thrived within Beaver Creek Reservoir.
-The average size of walleye in 2009 was 18.26 in. with high condition factors (Table 8).
+Since their initial introduction, high quality walleye have thrived within Beaver Creek Reservoir and below its dam.